-BLS PHARMA, INC. FILES COMPLAINT AGAINST INOVIO PHARMACEUTICALS, INC.; BREACH OF CONTRACT OBSTRUCTS ABILITY TO DELIVER TESTOSTERONE REPLACEMENT THERAPY FOR HYPOGONADISM AND THE TRANSGENDER COMMUNITY
+BLS PHARMA ALLEGES INOVIO’S BREACH OF CONTRACT OBSTRUCTED ABILITY TO DELIVER TESTOSTERONE REPLACEMENT THERAPY FOR HYPOGONADISM AND THE TRANSGENDER COMMUNITY

-SAN DIEGO (November 5, 2019): California-based pharmaceutical company BLS Pharma, Inc. filed a complaint in San Diego Superior Court Friday against Genetronics, Inc. and Inovio Pharmaceuticals, Inc. (NASDAQ-INO), for breaching a contract to supply components of a needle-free injection system BLS Pharma was using to develop a drug-device combination (DDC) for the delivery of medical testosterone replacement therapy, costing BLS Pharma tens of millions of dollars.
+SANTA ANA: (January 7, 2020): BLS Pharma, Inc. filed a complaint late last month against Genetronics, Inc. and Inovio Pharmaceuticals, Inc. (NASDAQ-INO), Case No. 30-2019-01119045, for breaching a contract to supply a needle-free injection system that BLS Pharma was using to develop a drug-device combination (DDC) for testosterone replacement therapy.

-Testosterone replacement therapy is a multi-billion-dollar market primarily used to treat male hypogonadism, also known as testosterone deficiency, a condition in which a male’s body fails to produce enough testosterone.
-Testosterone therapy is also a necessary treatment for the estimated 70% of transgender individuals transitioning and on lifetime cross-sex hormone therapy from female to male.
+Testosterone replacement therapy is a multi-billion-dollar market primarily used to treat male hypogonadism, a condition in which the body fails to produce enough testosterone.
+It is also a necessary treatment for transgender individuals transitioning and on lifetime hormone therapy from female to male.

-“In addition to the considerable damages caused by our inability to provide a superior product to administer testosterone to the targeted patient populations, we are particularly disappointed that we cannot offer this solution to the transgender community, who have historically been marginalized by the medical and pharmaceutical community,” stated Logomasini.
+“We are disappointed that we cannot offer this solution for male hypogonadism and to the transgender community, who have historically been marginalized by the medical and pharmaceutical community,” stated Logomasini.

 About Hartley LLP